MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 One possible source for HTTP status code 429 is [ngrok](https://ngrok.com/).
 Ngrok is used to provide a secure tunnel to localhost.
 For example, you might be configuring ngrok with the Bot Framework Emulator to locally debug your Bot in the cloud.

+### How can I run background tasks in ASP.NET?

+To initiate an asynchronous task that waits for a few seconds and then executes some code to clear the user profile or reset conversation/dialog state, for example, read [How to run Background Tasks in ASP.NET](https://www.hanselman.com/blog/HowToRunBackgroundTasksInASPNET.aspx).
+In particular, consider using [HostingEnvironment.QueueBackgroundWorkItem](https://msdn.microsoft.com/en-us/library/dn636893(v=vs.110).aspx).

 ## Transmitting messages

 ### How do user messages relate to HTTPS method calls?